utcompling/textgrounder/README.txt

     listed separately here and bzipped, in case you don't want them all.
     If you're not sure, get them all; or read down below to see which ones you need.
+  * The processed Twitter data, in `wikigrounder-twitter-1.0.tar.bz2`.
   * Auxiliary files, in `wikigrounder-aux-1.0.tar.bz2`.
-NOTE: Currently the only auxiliary file you need is the World Gazetteer, and that is needed only when doing toponym resolution.
+NOTE: These really aren't needed any more.
+The only remaining auxiliary file is the World Gazetteer, and that is needed only when doing toponym resolution.
-  * The processed Twitter data, in `wikigrounder-twitter-1.0.tar.bz2`.

 Untar these files somewhere.
 Then set the following environment variables:
   * `TG_WIKIPEDIA_DIR` points to the directory containing the Wikipedia data.